David Ibiyeomie

-David Ibiyeomie is a Nigerian pastor, author, televangelist and the founder/presiding pastor of Salvation Ministries with its headquarters located in Port Harcourt, Rivers State, Nigeria.
+David Ibiyeomie (born 21 October 1962) is a Nigerian pastor, author, televangelist and the founder/presiding pastor of Salvation Ministries with its headquarters located in GRA, Port Harcourt, Rivers State, Nigeria.

 Early life

-On October 21, 1962, David Ibiyeomie was born in Bonny Island, Rivers State, Nigeria.
+On October 21, 1962, David Ibiyeomie was born in Bonny Island, Rivers State, Niger Delta region of Nigeria.
 He is a native of Bolo Town in Ogu/Bolo Local Government Area of Rivers state.

 Education

 David Ibiyeomie attended Banham Primary School and Government Comprehensive Secondary School Borikiri, all in Rivers State for his primary and secondary education.
 In 1980, he enrolled into the University of Science and Technology, Port Harcourt.

 Training

-In 1995 Ibiyeomie enrolled into full time Bible School in the Word of Faith Bible Institute, an arm of David Oyedepo’s Ministry.
-Ibiyeomie started Salvation Ministries on Sunday April 13, 1997 with 34 persons in attendance.
+In 1995, Ibiyeomie enrolled into full time Bible School in the Word of Faith Bible Institute, an arm of Bishop David Oyedepo’s Ministry.
+Ibiyeomie started Salvation Ministries on Sunday April 13, 1997, with 34 persons in attendance.

 Career

-After completing his Bible School training at Bishop David Oyedepo's Word of Faith Bible Institute (WOFBI), Ibiyeomie started a house fellowship with his family in Victoria Island, Lagos; he later moved to Port Harcourt, Rivers State, where he started Salvation Ministries (Glorious Chapel) on April 13, 1997, with a little over twenty members in attendance.
+After completing his Bible School training at Bishop David Oyedepo's Word of Faith Bible Institute (WOFBI), Ibiyeomie started a house fellowship with his family in Victoria Island, Lagos.
+He later moved to Port Harcourt, Rivers State, where he started Salvation Ministries (Glorious Chapel) on April 13, 1997, with a little over twenty members in attendance.

 In July 1997, the church relocated to a larger plot of land.
 As of 2017, Salvation Ministries averages about 50,000 attendees every Sunday at its headquarters.
 In February 2011, Salvation Ministries started 14 satellite churches in one day, with all running five services each.